Sibusiso Sibeko

-Sibusiso Blessing Sibeko (born 24 March 1995) is a South African soccer player who plays for Marumo Gallants, as a midfielder.
+Sibusiso Blessing Sibeko (born 24 March 1995) is a South African soccer player who plays for Lamontville Golden Arrows, as a midfielder.

-Club career
+Early life and club career

 Sibeko was born in Durban.
 He was released by Lamontville Golden Arrows in 2020.
 He subsequently signed for National First Division side Polokwane City in November 2020.

 International career

 He was part of the South Africa under-23 squad for the 2015 Africa U-23 Cup of Nations, but did not appear in any of their matches.